ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 | Yavapai || US || [Link](https://hub.arcgis.com/datasets/YavGIS::building-2014-footprints-1/about) |

 #### Datasets with partial coverage

-During our exploration, we have identified several datasets that do not include all the buildings in their geographic extent.
+During our exploration, we have identified several datasets that do not include all the buildings in their administrative extent.
-For example, there are datasets that have only commercial buildings mapped, or buildings with a footprint larger than a threshold of considerable size.
+For example, there are datasets that have only commercial buildings mapped, or buildings with a footprint larger than a threshold of considerable size, not being representative of buildings in the area.
-Further, some datasets have partial coverage as they have an indicative purpose, serving as a sample.
+Further, some datasets have partial coverage as they have an indicative purpose, e.g. serving as a sample dataset.
 These datasets may still be found useful for some spatial analyses.
 We list such datasets in this table.